-Boom: Boom is a concentration game that works well online and is based on a simple counting task.
+Boom: a concentration game that works well online, Boom is based on a simple counting task.
 Pupils start counting in turn.
 Anyone who gets a seven or a multiple of seven (or a number with a seven in the second digit) has to say bang instead of the number.
 For example: 12, 13, boom, 15, 16, boom, etc.